fleetdm/fleet/docs/Deploying/Configuration.md

 ##### apple_apns_key

-The path to a PEM-encoded private key for the Apple Push Notification service (APNs).
-Typically generated via `fleetctl generate mdm-apple`.
+This is the path to a PEM-encoded private key for the Apple Push Notification service (APNs).
+It's typically generated via `fleetctl generate mdm-apple`.

 - Default value: ""
 - Environment variable: `FLEET_MDM_APPLE_APNS_KEY`